-thy Single-finger slide Slide a finger across the touchpad to move the cursor.
+Single-finger slide Slide a finger across the touchpad to move the cursor.
 Thy Single-finger press or tap Press the touchpad down, or lightly tap the touchpad with your finger, to perform a 'click', which will select or start an item.
 Quickly repeat the tap to perform a double tap or 'double click'.
-Two-finger press Lightly tap the touchpad with two fingers to perform a 'right click'.
-In the Start screen, this will toggle the app commands.
+Two-finger press Lightly tap the touchpad with two fingers to perform a fingers to perform a fingers to perform a fingers the screen, this will toggle the app commands.
 In most apps this will open a context menu related to the selected item.

+Two-finger slide

-Two-finger slide Swiftly scroll through web pages, documents and playlists by placing two fingers on the touchpad and moving both in any direction.
-Two-finger pinch Zoom in and out of photos, maps and documents with a simple finger-and-thumb gesture.
-Three-finger press Lightly tap the touchpad with three fingers to open Cortana (if your computer supports Cortana) or open the Action Center (if your computer does not support Cortana).
+Swiftly scroll through web pages, documents and playlists by placing two fingers on the touchpad and moving both in any direction.

+Two-finger pinch

+Zoom in and out of photos, maps and documents with a simple finger-and-thumb gesture.

-Three-finger swipe
+Three-finger press